 Anonymous disclosure can be made online.
 The New York State Hotline for Sexual Assault and Domestic Violence (1-800-942-6906) is for crisis intervention, resources and referrals and is not a reporting mechanism.

 - Reports of certain crimes occurring in certain geographic locations will be included in Jefferson Community College Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.
-Title IX Coordinator, Dr. Corey Campbell, McVean Student Center, Office 4-100, or at (315) 786-6561.
+Title IX Coordinator, Gabrielle Thompson, Deans Collaborative Learning Center, Office 15-110, or at (315) 786-6560.

 Jefferson Community College is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the reporting individual or victim/survivor).
 A reporting individual will never be identified in a timely warning.